piya-b31/AI-Invoice-Details-Extractor/README.md

 ```
 Upload Invoice (PDF or Image)
         ↓
-   PDF? → Extract text with PyPDF → Send to Groq (LLaMA 3.3)
+   PDF? → Extract text with PyPDF → Send to Groq LLaMA 3.3 70B
         ↓
-  Image? → Send to Google Gemini 2.0 Flash
+  Image? → Convert to base64 → Send to Groq LLaMA 4 Scout (Vision)
         ↓
    AI analyzes and responds
         ↓